Grace Adler: Romantic relationships

 In season 10, Grace enters a serious relationship with Noah Boarder (David Schwimmer), after several tense meetings where he tries to sabotage her campaign for interior design president.
 Their romance slowly blossoms, Grace gets to know Noah's daughter, and he eventually asks her to move in with him.
-In the season finale, when Noah is unable to come to Jack's wedding, Grace is not happy after overhearing Will say she can do much better than him, and begins to wonder where their relationship is going.
+In the season finale, when Noah is unable to come to Jack's wedding, Grace is not happy after overhearing Will say she can do much better than him and begins to wonder where their relationship is going.
 After meeting Marcus (Reid Scott), a fellow traveler who plans on traveling the world indefinitely in an effort to find himself, Grace decides to leave the country with him to find true happiness.

 In the season 11 premiere, Grace returns to New York from her whirlwind European adventure, during which she had sex with Marcus.
 During a doctor's appointment, Grace is startled to find that she is pregnant.
 When Marcus reappears in the next episode, Grace tells him that she is pregnant with his child, only for Marcus to tell her that he had a vasectomy.
 Karen then gathers three other men that Grace had sex with during her European adventure in an effort to find out who her baby's father is via a DNA test.
-Marcus shows up and admits to Grace that he lied about getting a vasectomy, and promises that he will sacrifice his dreams and do everything he can to raise her baby with her.
+Marcus shows up, admits to Grace that he lied about getting a vasectomy, and promises that he will sacrifice his dreams and do everything he can to raise her baby with her.
 Grace then decides she does not want to know the identity of the father for the time being – all she wants to do is raise the baby, either alone or with someone who loves her.

 Grace has a reputation for "turning" men gay.
 Several of her boyfriends – such as Will himself, and her second-season boyfriend Josh (Corey Parker) – have turned out to be gay, and she has a recurring fear that this will happen again.
 In one episode, she enters a room to find her boyfriend Nathan (Woody Harrelson) passed out on a bed with Jack and Will, and moans, "Oh, no, I turned another one."
 In season 8, she takes this to a new level when she briefly marries James Hanson (Taye Diggs), Will's Canadian boyfriend, in search of a green card.
 They annul the marriage a few days later, after Will and James break up.

-Awards and nominations
+Reception

 For her performance as Grace Adler, Messing received 5 nominations for the Primetime Emmy Award for Outstanding Lead Actress in a Comedy Series, winning once in 2003.